labzero/bootleg/README.md

 The workhorse of the Bootleg DSL is `remote`: it executes shell commands on remote servers and returns the results.
 It takes a role and a block of commands to execute.
 The commands are executed on all servers belonging to the role, and raises an `SSHError` if an error is encountered.
+Optionally, a list of options can be provided to filter the hosts where the commands are run.

 ```elixir
 use Bootleg.Config